Born: 1941 Estherville, IA

 In 2015 the SFO Museum curated a solo show of Wayne’s Twilight Series at SFO Terminal 3

-Mr Hoy received his BA and MA degrees in Art from California State University San Jose and is a retired Photograph and art history teacher at Henry M Gunn High School in Palo Alto.
+Mr Hoy received his BA and MA degrees in Art from California State University San Jose and is a retired Photography and Art History teacher at Henry M Gunn High School in Palo Alto, CA

-The Twilight Series of photographs are hand-printed selenium-toned gelatin silver prints on 11 x 14 inch Ilford paper .
+The Twilight Series of photographs are hand-printed selenium-toned gelatin silver prints.
+11 x 14 inch.
+Printed on Ilford paper.
 Edition of 35.